JonathanMoreno14/RubyonRails-CommandLine-Syntax/README.md

 ```
 bundle exec rake db:migrate VERSION=0
 ```
-###Manually adding action/controllers to the rails app
+###Manually adding action/controllers to your  Rails application
 In your file directory you first go to your routes file

 **config/routes.rb**